lukepchr/CRO-CRM/README.md

 - Companies are identified by an account code (8 letters/numbers) which is usually handy for invoicing purposes, although when adding a new employee, company can be picked by a name from a list.
 - Post "global" messages to appear in the main dashboard.
 - Post messages relating companies that will appear both on the company profile and in the dashboard with a link to the company profile
+- Consistent notifications in JS/jQuery/CSS3 to inform of successful operations (or not) :)
 #### Security
 - Password-protected
 - SQL Injection-proof